-ELEMENTARY SCHOOL FAMILY HANDBOOK 2023-2024
+ELEMENTARY SCHOOL FAMILY HANDBOOK

 Sincerely,

 Students will be able to enter the building at 7:30 a.m.
-Children dropped off before 7:30 a.m. are unsupervised.
+Children dropped off before 7:30 a.m. will not be supervised.
 It is HIGHLY suggested that students do not arrive on campus BEFORE the doors open at 7:30 a.m.
 Students who arrive between 7:30 a.m. – 7:40 a.m. are required to enter the building through the first set of doors near the cafeteria.
 Staff will be present to monitor the students.
 Students eating breakfast will go to breakfast upon arrival.
 Students not eating will go to the gym.
 Students will be dismissed from the gym at 7:40 a.m. and will then report straight to their classroom.
 At 7:40 a.m. the front door to the building and the door near fifth and sixth grade will be opened where students can enter and go straight to their classroom.

 Parents are asked to adhere to the expectations of the Hug Zone at morning drop-off.
 Please hug your children and say goodbye in front of the school away from the entrance.
 Families and students will not wait in the foyer.
 If you must wait with your child, please do so outside.

 Dismissal time is 3:10 p.m.
 Students must be picked up on time.
 Parents are expected to follow the dismissal traffic expectations.
-We need you to help us ensure the safety of all children.
-Please refer to the dismissal information provided by your child’s homeroom teacher.
+Help us ensure the safety of all children.
+Please refer to the dismissal information provided by your child’s homeroom teacher. |

 Students meeting younger siblings to walk home must exit at the appropriate door and meet up with siblings outside of the building.

 All students are required to be regular and punctual in attendance.
 Please refer to the district handbook for absence and truancy information.
 Parents must send a note with the student on the day the child returns to school, or up to 3 days later.
 This note must contain the student’s full name, teacher’s name, date, and reason for the absence.
+Notes can also be uploaded into your student’s Focus account.
+How to Upload Notes into Focus

 Phone calls from the school and school district often are sent through an automated system.
 If a student is marked absent in the system, an automated call will be sent to the primary number on file.
 Please listen to the message before calling the school.